AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 The output set is built incrementally while processing the arguments left to right.

-:option:`--include` states "from now on, symbols defined in the forthcoming object files are to be added to the result set".

-:option:`--exclude` states "from now on, symbols defined in the forthcoming object files are to be removed from the result set".
+:option:`--include` states "from now on, until contradicted, symbols defined in object files are added to the result set", and :option:`--exclude` states "from now on, until contradicted, symbols defined in object files are removed from the result set".

 An implicit :option:`--include` is assumed right at the beginning, and each argument may be either the direct name of an object file or a :term:`@listfile